todiane/corri-construction-p3/README.md

 A focus group with the customer and contractors was held so that contractors could run through the portal and provide feedback.
 This resulted in small changes being made to the current features and a list of potential future updates.

+Once the Google sheets was attached and working I tested the system several times by including ficticious workers that were added as data to the Google sheets.

 ## Future Updates

 The next update of the app will include the option to choose whether it is their first visit (which will show the instructions) or whether they have used the service before - which will show the instructions behind a button.